maximilianh/crisporWebsite/INSTALL.md

 # Installation of a CRISPOR website mirror or as a command line tool on your own server

+# Notes on Python

+Python versions are a nightmare.
+You probably know this.
+Crispor pretty much requires Python 3.9 now since V5.2, because of the rs3 scores.
+That being said, everything else works with Python 3.6.
+Up to until 5.2, Python 2.7 was fine.
+You will probably want a virtual environment.
+If you are on RedHat/CentOS/Rocky, you can get Python 3.9 from your favorite rpm server, and for Ubuntu it's the same.
+Compiling Python yourself is also not a big problem.

+The file requirements.txt has all version numbers of all packages on crispor.org, but it should not be needed.

 # Install the command line tool

 In this section, I assume that you are root and you want to setup a local CRISPOR website.
 If you only want